Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Experiments Results

 \subsection{Segmentation quality}

 We evaluate the quality of the automatically extracted 3D vascular models on the test set.
 For each of the 14 test cases, we automatically extract the lumen of the abdominal aorta, renal arteries, and iliac arteries.
-We compare the quality of these segmentations to an nnU-Net benchmark.
-We obtained Dice similarity coefficients of $0.84$ $\pm$ $0.05$ and $0.83$ $\pm$ $0.14$ for our method and nnU-Net, respectively, demonstrating that we can fully automatically obtain watertight meshes with sub-voxel accuracy without compromising on overlap metrics.
-However, we did observe that sometimes $p_{\text{renal}}$ is not accurately found, resulting in missing branches in our model.
+We compare the quality of these segmentations to an nnU-Net benchmark~\cite{nnunet}.
+We obtained Dice similarity coefficients (DSCs) of $0.84$ $\pm$ $0.05$ and $0.83$ $\pm$ $0.14$ for our method and nnU-Net, respectively, demonstrating that we can fully automatically obtain watertight meshes with sub-voxel accuracy without compromising on overlap metrics.